rickNoise/aggreGATOR/README.md

 ## Installation & Configuration

 - Run "go install" to install the gator CLI tool.
-- Create a ".gatorconfig.json" file in your home directory (e.g. "~/.gatorconfig.json") and populate with the following:
+- Create a ".gatorconfig.json" file in your home directory (e.g. "~/.gatorconfig.json") and populate with the following content.
+You'll need to use a valid connection string for your environment.

 ```
 {